poyea/cpp-package-boilerplate/README.md

 The GitHub Pages workflow publishes generated Doxygen output from the default branch.

-Note: the docs workflow is currently disabled in `.github/workflows/docs.yml` and can be re-enabled by removing the temporary `if: false` guards on `build-docs` and `deploy-docs`.

 ## Container workflows

 - Dev container: open the repository in a compatible devcontainer client or GitHub Codespaces.